whiprandolph/bestseller/Part 2 - Why Are We So Lost/09 - Why Is Shame So Common.md

 Still, that innate human desire to be who we really are runs deep.
 Spiritual leaders commonly arise in every unhealthy culture to help people walk a good path again.
 Spiritual leaders like Jesus Christ, Martin Luther King Jr, and countless others have helped people share resources, trust their neighbors, release their shame, increase their self-worth, recognize false propaganda, understand their true history, and more.

 Jesus Christ was called a "messiah" (which simply means "savior" or "liberator") because the Jews wanted someone to save them.
 But save them from what?
 They wanted someone to save them from oppressive Roman rule.
-They wanted a revolutionary, and Jesus stood up and did his revolutionary work even knowing authorities would surely kill him for it.
+They wanted a revolutionary, and Jesus stood up and did his revolutionary work even knowing that authorities would surely kill him for it.
 And they did.

 Martin Luther King Jr worked to end racial oppression and imperialism in the United States in the 1950s and 1960s, and like Jesus Christ, he carried on his work fully aware that he would be killed for it.
 And the United States government did indeed kill Martin Luther King Jr, as documented by copious evidence at a trial in Memphis, Tennessee in 1999.

 In unhealthy cultures, _authorities consistently attack or kill our greatest spiritual leaders_, the ones who show the most bravery and generosity, who act in deepest service, who work the hardest to end the injustices that always exist when a few people rule over the rest.

 Authorities and their police try to maintain order, and what could be more disruptive of the social order than someone who leads their people to freedom?
 Killing or imprisoning spiritual leaders is a key way that police maintain order.
 A declassified US FBI memo from the 1960s explicitly stated their goal: to 'Prevent the RISE OF A "MESSIAH" who could unify, and electrify, the militant black nationalist movement.'
-The memo mentioned Martin Luther King Jr as a possible messiah.**
+The memo even mentioned Martin Luther King Jr as a possible messiah.**

-Countless people truly believe they need authorities' "leadership" and "strength" to keep them safe, unaware that authorities actually kill or imprison the wisest and bravest leaders among us.
+Countless people truly believe they need authorities' "leadership" and "strength" to keep them safe, unaware that authorities actually attack or kill the wisest, bravest and most generous leaders among us.

 #### How Can Everyone Be Divine If Some People Act with Cruelty and Selfishness?